 Appleton, WI 54911

-Monday, April 13 from 6:30pm to 8:00pm, adults and older students are invited to take in the story of famous paper artist, historian, and book maker Dard Hunter as told by his grandson Dard Hunter III.
+Take in the story of famous paper artist, historian, and book maker Dard Hunter as told by his grandson Dard Hunter III.
 His publications and museum collection promote the significance of handmade paper as the origin of a global industry.

-The event is free of charge although donations are welcome.
+All evening learning events are free of charge although donations are welcome.
 Pre-registration is encouraged due to limited seating.
 The events will be held at the Paper Discover Center located at 425 West Water St, Appleton.
 For more information, please visit http://www.paperdiscoverycenter.org.

 The Paper Discovery Center is a science and technology center in Northeast Wisconsin with the aim of celebrating the art and science of paper through interactive and engaging educational programs, exhibits, and activities, with a focus on the industry’s exciting future.
 The Paper Discovery Center is an arm of the Paper Industry International Hall of Fame which is housed in the historic Atlas Mill overlooking the Fox River in Appleton.